 The next buyer of the property was John Stevens who could not afford the property alone, therefore he and 12 businessmen formed a partnership, surveying the land and sectioning the Kayadrosseras Patent into 25 primary sections and each primary section into 13 subsections.
 This old building and property is one of those 13 mini sections.
 A copy of his “Warrant for Kayadrossera” is on the wall somewhere in this building.
 See if you can find it.
 During the Revolutionary War, Ephraim Schouton purchased our little subsection and built this yellow house.
 He and his wife Catherine are buried in a tiny Halfmoon cemetery nearby.
 So if you see shadows of Revolutionary War military men in the night, they were/are here.

 The property changed hands several times but the next significant owner was Christian Meyer.
 He was a blacksmith who probably operated his business out of the barn next door.
 It is for his family that the Street was named.
 See if you can find the deed of purchase somewhere on the walls.
 The most successful tavern keeper was George Dater.
 Although the Dater’s owned the house in 1866, their family lived here into the 1940’s.
-Peter and Margaret Hoffman have owned this beautiful house since the 1960’s.
+The Hoffman family have owned this beautiful house since 1965 till Bryah Gifford purchased it in 2020.
+Bryah and his parents, Randy and Peggy Gifford, were proud to start Power’s here in October of 2011 and carry on the properties colorful history.
 There are a number of wonderful, friendly spirits in the house.
 You can say hello to Emma in the Entry, Sophia and Robert in the Ballroom and if you bang on the floor you might have Jim bang back!
-The Gifford Family is proud to be a part of this colorful history!
-Randy and Bryah Gifford also own Giffy’s Bar-B-Q just down the street and continue to boast of their tradition to quality, cleanliness and service!

 Who is P3?
 He is Bryah Gifford’s grandfather.
 Paul Patterson Power (the three P’s = P3) had a larger than life personality with a big Irish heart!
 His influence on the family will have a many generation effect.
 On the walls you will find lots of Paul’s family photos.
 See if you can find the naturalization paper of Paul’s grandfather who came from Ireland during the Potato Famine.

-Randy and Bryah are proud to present to you the best of the history of this house and the future of its presence in Halfmoon/Clifton Park!
+Bryah is proud to present to you the best of the history of this house and the future of its presence in Halfmoon/Clifton Park!